SichangHe/igem-2022-dku-backup/src/communication.md

 for college students on innovation and entrepreneurship.
 In this way, we can better promote the topic of synthetic biology to the DKU community and attract more fresh blood to participate in innovation.
 We made posters and participated in project exhibitions, and were regularly inspected by the jury on campus.
-In addition, we have established a journal club, where different members of the team introduce cutting-edge knowledge about synthetic biology every two weeks, and we are happy to see many freshmen participating.

 <img src="https://static.igem.wiki/teams/4161/wiki/fig-on-campus-communication.png"
 width="500"/>